troysipp/reminders_mongo/readme.md

 1. Add an update method or function to our `controllers/authors.controller.js` file.

-2. Call the method to test and Run `node controllers/authors.controller.js`
+2. Call the method in index.js to test and run `nodemon`

 ## Step 7: Delete